enasequence/read_docs/submit/fileprep/upload.rst

    If you are not administrator of your computer then download the portable version of FileZilla.
 2. Use the binary mode: ``Transfer menu -> Transfer Type -> Binary``.
+3. Open the 'Site Manager' menu with the button at the top-left
-3. Use ``webin2.ebi.ac.uk`` as the host.
+4. Use the 'New Site' option
-4. Enter your Webin username and password.
+5. Enter details to match those in the screenshot, adding your own Webin username and password:

+.. images:: ../images/filezilla-site-manager-settings.png

-5. Click ``Quickconnect``.
+6. Click 'Connect'
-6. Search for the file(s) you want to upload using the tree on the left panel.
+7. Search for the file(s) you want to upload using the tree on the left panel.
-7. Create directories in your drop box (if necessary) using the tree on the right panel.
+8. Create directories in your drop box (if necessary) using the tree on the right panel.
-8. Drag and drop the files you want to upload from the lower left panel to the lower right panel.
+9. Drag and drop the files you want to upload from the lower left panel to the lower right panel.
-9. Once your transfer is successful, close the application.
+10. Once your transfer is successful, close the application.

 Using Aspera ascp Command Line Program